msantana09/data-engineering-toolkit/README.md

 Welcome to our Data Platform project!
 Designed with Data Engineers in mind, this project offers a comprehensive **local development** environment.
 The goal is to streamline your workflow by providing a suite of pre-configured tools that work seamlessly together, enabling you to focus more on innovation and less on setup.

-Any of the tools listed in the [Architecture](#architecture) section can be used independently, or you can follow along with the sample [use case](/UseCase.md) for a more comprehensive walkthrough.
+Any of the tools listed in the [Architecture](#architecture) section can be used independently, or you can follow along with the sample [use case](/UseCase.md) for a comprehensive walkthrough.

 ### Background
 In data engineering, setting up an environment with all the necessary tools can be time-consuming, especially if you're new to the tech (which is often the case given the number of products out there).
 This realization hit home during my work on a few side projects, each requiring setup efforts.
 As I was already collecting a bunch of snippets (bash, kubectl, helm, etc...) for different projects, I decided to build a dev playground of sorts.
 A solution that helps me explore ideas by having a suite of tools I regularly use already integrated with each other.
 And easy to start/stop, reset, and expand as needed.
 The project is the public version of those efforts.